Robert William Smith (1807 – 1873) was an Irish surgeon and pathologist.

-Prominent physician in Ireland, an astute linguist, medical historian and surgical pathologist publishing on topics ranging from arthritis to neuroma
+A multitalented physician, he was; an astute linguist, a dynamic teacher, a medical historian and surgical pathologist publishing on topics ranging from arthritis to neuroma

 - Born 12 October, Dublin